Inflammatory diseases in women. Causes of inflammation of the appendages

 Candidiasis

-Locally apply vaginal suppositories of clotrimazole, polygynax, pimafucin, vaginal tablets of terzhinan, Klion-D, vaginal batrafen cream.
-For prophylactic purposes, Nizoral is used at a dose of 200 mg / day for a long time (2-5 months).
+Vaginal suppositories of clotrimazole, polygynax, pimafucin, vaginal tablets of terzhinan, Klion-D, vaginal cream of batrafen are used locally.
+For prophylactic purposes, use nizoral at a dose of 200 mg/day for a long time (2-5 months).

-From non-drug therapy, it is necessary to carry out physiotherapy (ultrasound, diathermy, microwave, UHF, microwaves), balneotherapy, exercise therapy, spa treatment.
+Non-drug therapy includes physical therapy (ultrasound, diathermy, microwave, UHF, microwaves), balneotherapy, exercise therapy, and sanatorium-resort treatment.

 Mycoplasmosis (ureaplasmosis)

-Treatment begins with antibiotics that are active against mycoplasmas: doxycycline (vibramycin) - 100 mg 2 times a day for 10 days; course - 20 g; erythromycin - 500 mg 4 times a day for 14 days; tetracycline - 0.5 g 4 times a day for 1-2 weeks, the course is up to 27.0 g.
-Gentamicin is administered intramuscularly at 40 mg every 8 hours for 5-7 days, the course is 600-840 mg.
+Treatment begins with antibiotics active against mycoplasmas: doxycycline (vibramycin) - 100 mg 2 times a day for 10 days; course - 20 g; erythromycin - 500 mg 4 times a day for 14 days; tetracycline - 0.5 g 4 times a day for 1-2 weeks, course - up to 27.0 g.
+Gentamicin is administered intramuscularly at 40 mg every 8 hours for 5-7 days, course 600-840 mg.

-In a hospital setting, you can use morphocycline IV with 5% glucose solution.
-Ointment swabs with 1-3% tetracycline ointment, 1% erythromycin ointment, vaginal tablets, cream, clotrimazole suppositories, Klion-D are shown locally.
+In a hospital setting, you can use intravenous morphocycline with 5% glucose solution.
+Locally indicated are ointment tampons with 1-3% tetracycline ointment, 1% erythromycin ointment, vaginal tablets, cream, clotrimazole suppositories, Klion-D.

-Of the non-drug treatment, physiotherapy is most indicated - inductotherapy, UHF, electrophoresis, ultrasound, phonophoresis through tetracycline, erythromycin ointment, low-frequency pulsed currents, ozokerite, paraffin.
+Of the non-drug treatments, the most indicated are physiotherapy - inductotherapy, UHF, electrophoresis, ultrasound, phonophoresis through tetracycline, erythromycin ointment, low-frequency pulsed currents, ozokerite, paraffin.

-The most effective combinations of chemotherapy drugs are: GINK + kanamycin + PAS (tibon - with intolerance); GINK+PASK; GINK + rifampicin + ethambutol; GINK + rifampicin + PAS; ethambutol + rifampicin, etc. With significant changes in the appendages, treatment is carried out with a triple combination of drugs (isoniazid, benemycin, ethambutol).
-The duration of treatment is 12-18 months.
+The most effective combinations of chemotherapy drugs are: GINK + kanamycin + PAS (Tibon - for intolerance); GINK+PASK; GINK + rifampicin + ethambutol; GINK + rifampicin + PAS; ethambutol + rifampicin, etc. In case of significant changes in the appendages, treatment is carried out with a triple combination of drugs (isoniazid, benemecin, ethambutol).
+Duration of treatment is 12-18 months.

-Nonspecific therapy includes enzyme therapy (lidase 64 IU IM for 30-40 days, or suppositories with Ronidase are used).
-Of the antioxidants, a 30% solution of alpha-tocopherol acetate is used - 1 ml intramuscularly daily, a course of 50-60 injections; 30% sodium thiosulfate solution - 10 ml IV every 1-2 days (course 40-50 injections).
+Nonspecific therapy includes enzyme therapy (lidase 64 units intramuscularly for 30-40 days, or use suppositories with ronidase).
+Among the antioxidants, use a 30% solution of alpha-tocopherol acetate - 1 ml IM daily, course of 50-60 injections; 30% sodium thiosulfate solution - 10 ml IV every 1-2 days (course of 40-50 injections).
 Hydrotubation is carried out with a solution containing 30% sodium thiosulfate solution - 10 ml, lidase - 64 units, penicillin 1 million units, novocaine 0.25% solution.

-In the absence of the effect of conservative therapy and the presence of indications, surgical treatment is performed.
+If there is no effect from conservative therapy and there are indications, surgical treatment is performed.

 CATEGORIES